B2ORG/T6-B2SONG-PATCH/splits.md

 # Carrion (Tranzit)
-1. Placing the turbine down
+1. As soon as depot is open
 2. 2nd teddy bear

 # Samantha's Lullaby (Nuketown)